liip/LiipFunctionalTestBundle/doc/basic.md

 ##### getURL()

-Generate an URL from a route:
+Generate a URL from a route:

 ```php
 $path = $this->getUrl(